How to Choose a University UK 2027: What Actually Matters

 - Examples: Manchester, Leeds, Bristol, Birmingham, London, Glasgow

 All universities charge the same maximum tuition fee (£9,790 in 2026/27).
-The real financial difference between universities is accommodation and living costs — and those vary enormously.
-Choosing London over Sheffield, or Edinburgh over Leeds, can cost you an extra £3,000–£5,000 per year in rent alone.
+The real financial difference between universities is accommodation and living costs, and those vary enormously.
+Choosing London over Sheffield, or Edinburgh over Leeds, can cost an extra £3,000 to £5,000 per year in rent alone.

-Leeds, Manchester, Birmingham, Cardiff, Glasgow, Durham, York — higher profile cities with moderate costs; good value relative to their reputation
+Leeds, Manchester, Birmingham, Cardiff, Glasgow, Durham, York: higher-profile cities with moderate costs and good value relative to their reputation

-London, Cambridge, Oxford — outstanding universities and employer access, but accommodation and living costs are 40–100% above the national average
+London, Cambridge, Oxford: outstanding universities and employer access, but accommodation and living costs are 40 to 100% above the national average

-We've written in-depth guides to every major UK student city — covering what life is actually like to live there, the best areas to live, nightlife, transport, and more.
+In-depth guides to every major UK student city, covering what student life is actually like, the best areas to live, accommodation costs, nightlife and transport.

 Open days: how to actually make them count

 Open days are the most underused research tool in the entire university application process.
-Most students attend them as passive tourists — collecting tote bags and sitting through presentations.
-The students who get the most out of open days treat them as an active investigation.
+Most students attend them passively: collecting tote bags and sitting through presentations.
+The students who get the most from open days treat them as an active investigation.

-Universities run open days from spring through autumn — most offer both in-person and virtual options.
-Attend in person for any university you're seriously considering.
+Universities run open days from spring through autumn.
+Attend in person for any university you are seriously considering.
 A virtual tour shows you buildings; an in-person visit tells you whether you can imagine living there.

-Don't ask questions you could Google.
+Do not ask questions you could Google.
 Ask things that only current students and staff can answer honestly.
-The most valuable conversations happen in the margins of the formal programme — chatting to current students in the corridor, not in the scripted Q&A session.
+The most valuable conversations happen in the margins of the formal programme, chatting to current students in the corridor, not in the scripted question and answer session.

 - How many contact hours per week does this course have?

-- How quickly do you typically get feedback on assessed work?
+- How quickly do you get feedback on assessed work?

-- What's the balance of lectures, seminars, and independent study?
+- What is the balance of lectures, seminars and independent study?

-- How accessible are lecturers outside of scheduled sessions?
+- How accessible are lecturers outside scheduled sessions?

-- What percentage of students do a placement year, and who supports it?
+- What percentage of students do a placement year?

 - What do graduates from this course typically go on to do?

-- What do you wish you'd known before starting here?
+- What do you wish you had known before starting here?

-- Is the student union active?
+- Is the students union active?
 What are the most popular societies?

-- Walk to the nearest student accommodation — how long does it take?
+- Walk the route to the nearest student accommodation: how long does it actually take?

 - Check out the local area beyond campus, not just the campus itself

-- Check how busy the student union / social spaces feel
+- Check how busy the students union and social spaces feel at that time of day

 - Look at local supermarkets and transport links

-- Talk to students who aren't official ambassadors if you can
+- Try to talk to students who are not official ambassadors

 Building your shortlist of five

 UCAS gives you five choices.
-The goal is to build a list that's ambitious enough to push you toward where you want to be, but realistic enough that you'll definitely have a confirmed place in September.
-Here's how to think about it.
+The goal is a list ambitious enough to push you toward where you want to be, but realistic enough that you will definitely have a confirmed place in September.

 |---|---|---|---|